CraigKelly/dmk/README.md

 7. The step is now "Completed"

 The outputs for a step must be unique to that step: you can't have two steps both list `foo.data` as an output.
+(Note that this applies to *expanded* output names, and abstract/baseSteps aren't checked.)

 `dmk` provides an automatic "clean" mode that deletes all outputs.
 To use it, specify `-c` on the command line. `dmk` will delete all the outputs for all